Last Updated on

 SuperJeweler (Jewelry/Lifestyle)

-Their push notifications earned about a 14-15% click-through rate and around 8% conversion rate on those clicks, meaning a significant chunk of abandoning shoppers were won back.
+Their push notifications earned a 14-15% click-through rate and 8% conversion rate on those clicks, meaning a significant chunk of abandoning shoppers were won back.

 An email marketing manager at SuperJeweler noted that while they had used email and ads for retargeting, adding push allowed them to reach customers "in time", catching abandoners with instant deals and reminders, which was "the bonus" that improved their ROAS.